The line is fuzzy.

 Demonstrating a clear and compelling career narrative, no matter how winding your career path might have been

-- Highlighting your impact, value, and potential to contribute
+Highlighting your impact, value, and potential to contribute to your next employer

-Generally, CVs provide complete, more detailed career histories than résumés.
+Generally, CVs provide more detailed career histories than résumés.
 Detailed information like leadership will be built directly into CVs, whereas résumés may use addendum to provide extensive supplemental information.
 That means while CVs can be of any length, résumés may be most effective when kept to 1-3 pages.
-However, in each case, your document should be as long as (or as short) as it needs to be to tell your story to your audience.
+However, in each case, your document should be as long (or short) as it needs to be to tell your story to your audience.

 Who uses a CV?
 Who uses a résumé with addenda?

 We all expect law professors and legal academics to use CVs, and in fact the Association of American Law Schools (AALS) has a specific recommended format for law school professors.
 That said, many other lawyers use CV formats.
 Fortune 500 CLOs, GCs, C-suite lawyers, and law firm equity partners as well as executive lawyers, executive-track, and partnership-track attorneys can all benefit from shifting to a CV format.
 Alternatively, they can use a résumé with résumé addenda.
 Why?
 When people hire for leadership positions, they want a complete history.
 They don’t want any surprises.
 They also want to understand your vision, philosophy, exposure to certain business and legal challenges, and more.
-While in a few cases, even those lawyers might be able to simply their stories into a two-page résumé, most of the time they’ll need to expand—rather than condense—their career narratives if they want to satisfy the needs of their audience.
+While in a few cases, even those lawyers might be able to tell their stories into a two-page résumé, most of the time they’ll need to expand—rather than condense—their career narratives if they want to satisfy the needs of their audience.